Using Fortanix Data Security Manager for MongoDB Client-Side Field-Level Encryption

 }

-To retrieve encrypted documents, the FortanixMongodbCSFLE.java file includes a pre-defined configurations where the Regular Client fetches data in its encrypted form, while the Secure Client automatically decrypts the specified fields for seamless execution.
+To retrieve encrypted documents, the FortanixMongodbCSFLE.java file includes a pre-defined configuration where the Regular Client fetches data in its encrypted form, while the Secure Client automatically decrypts the specified fields for seamless execution.

 • The Regular Client queries the encrypted document in MongoDB.
 The data will remain encrypted when retrieved.